Asian Australians: Discrimination and violence against Asian Australians

-Asian Australians have faced discrimination and violence based on their race and ethnicity.
+Asian Australians have faced discrimination and racial violence based on their race and ethnicity.
 Some Sikh Australians have experienced discrimination due to their religious garments being mistaken for those worn by Arabs or Muslims, particularly after the September 11 attacks.

 COVID-19 pandemic

 The COVID-19 pandemic has led to an increase in anti-Asian sentiment in Australia.

 Racial stereotypes

 There are racial stereotypes that exist towards Asian Australians.
-Some Anglo-Celtic Australians view Asian Australians as "perpetual foreigners" and not as truly "Australian," a sentiment also present in other English-speaking countries such as Canada, New Zealand, and the United States.
+Some view Asian Australians as "perpetual foreigners" and not as truly "Australian".

 Model minority

 The term "model minority" refers to a minority group whose members are perceived to have achieved a higher level of socio-economic success than the population average.
 In the case of Asian Australians, this stereotype is often applied to groups such as Chinese Australians, Indian Australians, and Korean Australians.
-While it is true that some members of these groups have achieved success in education and income, it is important to note that the model minority stereotype is a oversimplification that ignores the diversity and challenges faced by individuals within these groups.
+While it is true that some members of these groups have achieved success in education and income, it is important to note that the model minority stereotype is an oversimplification that ignores the diversity and challenges faced by individuals within these groups.